charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

 ln -s <PATH TO ElvenConfig.json> .
 ```

-The file has three primary sections:
+The config file has three primary sections:

 - calvert:
   - Configure the code the creates HTML from Markdown